-The Small-Cap 130/30 quantitative strategy employs bottom-up stock selection methodologies which seek to outperform its benchmark index over a full market cycle.
+The Large-Cap 130/30 quantitative strategy employs bottom-up stock selection methodologies which seek to outperform its benchmark index over a full market cycle.
 The index is included to provide a detailed basis of comparison, is unmanaged, and reflects past performance, which is not indicative of future results.
 For comparison purposes, the unmanaged index is fully invested and returns are gross of management fees.
-Russell 2000® is a trademark of Russell Investments.
-The Russell 2000® index is representative of the broad small-cap equity index.
+Russell 1000® is a trademark of Russell Investments.
+The Russell 1000® index is representative of the broad small-cap equity index.
 Total returns reflect the reinvestment of all dividends and capital gains.
 An investment cannot be made directly into an index.

-The Small-Cap 130/30 quantitative strategy employs a moderate amount of leverage, typically between 28 and 35%, in order to benefit from short positions in the least desirable stocks, totaling in aggregate approximately 30% of portfolio value while the long positions of most desirable stocks total approximately 130% of portfolio value.
+The Large-Cap 130/30 quantitative strategy employs a moderate amount of leverage, typically between 28 and 35%, in order to benefit from short positions in the least desirable stocks, totaling in aggregate approximately 30% of portfolio value while the long positions of most desirable stocks total approximately 130% of portfolio value.
 It does not utilize derivatives, but CC reserves the right to do so if, in our discretion, we deem it necessary to hedge risk.
 It invests only in US-listed equities, and is subject to strict risk controls.

 Merger-Arbitrage’s long-term objective is an annualized net-of-fee return of 4% above short-term interest rates with maximum annual volatility of 5%.
 A fixed-income alternative, Merger-Arbitrage invests only in deals involving post-announcement, definitively agreed acquisitions of publicly listed equities.